streamsets/tutorials/sdk-tutorials/sch/tutorial-jobs/data-collector-logs/README.md

 View logs for the data collector where a job was run
 ====================================================

-This tutorial covers how to get the DataCollector where a job is running and then see its logs.
+This tutorial covers how to get the [StreamSets DataCollector](https://streamsets.com/products/dataops-platform/data-collector/) where a job is running and then see its logs.

 ### Prerequisites
-Make sure to complete [Prerequisites for the jobs tutorial](preparation-for-tutorial).
+Make sure to complete [Prerequisites for the jobs tutorial](../preparation-for-tutorial/README.md).

 ### Tutorial environment details
 While creating this tutorial following was used: